henrybuilt/promise-store/README.md

 ## Writing a Resolver

-The requirements of the resolver are very minimal so that it can be used in many different ways.
+The requirements of the `resolver` you provide are very minimal so that it can be used in many different ways.

 You can technically get away with something that looks like this: